alieliacik/MovieDB-API--Styled-Components-Master/README.md

 &nbsp;

-<strong> And here you can see how I used Styled Components and CSS Transitions for animation Modal while it is opening and closing.
+<strong> And here, you can see how I used Styled Components and React Transition Group for animation Modal while it is opening and closing.
 A lot of animation work here. </strong>

 &nbsp;